Yamen-Aldhanki/MEC-CGPA-Calculator/README.md

 • No frameworks, no backend, no build tools.

-• Single .html file — works by just opening it in any browser
+• Single .html file, works by just opening it in any browser.

 Author:
 Yamen Hamed Al Dhanki